MyCryptoHQ/support.mycrypto.com/src/content/tokens/showing-and-loading-tokens.md

 ![](https://i.imgur.com/vxho4sO.png)

-### 3. If you would like to load that token each time you visit [MyCrypto.com](https://beta.mycrypto.com/account), check the box next to the token and press "Save"
+### 3. If you would like to load that token each time you visit [MyCrypto.com](https://beta.mycrypto.com/account), check the box next to the token and press "Save."

 ![](https://i.imgur.com/4quT3w5.png)